fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

   mongo_data:
 ```

-Now the volume is created, but managed by docker.
+Now the volume is created but managed by Docker.
 After starting the application (_docker-compose up_) you can list the volumes with _docker volume ls_, inspect one of them with _docker volume inspect_ and even delete them with _docker volume rm_.
 It's still stored in your local filesystem but figuring out <i>where</i> may not be as trivial as with the previous option.

 </div>